-u16\: Arguments of this type are treated just like arguments of type u8\.
+u16: Arguments of this type are treated just like arguments of type u8.
 If the C routine to which the data is passed requires the input to be null-terminated, two null (0) bytes must be included explicitly in the bytevector, aligned on a 16-bit boundary.

-u32\: Arguments of this type are treated just like arguments of type u8\.
+u32: Arguments of this type are treated just like arguments of type u8.
 If the C routine to which the data is passed requires the input to be null-terminated, four null (0) bytes must be included explicitly in the bytevector, aligned on a 32-bit boundary.

 utf-8: The argument must be a Scheme string or #f.
 For #f, the null pointer (0) is passed to the foreign procedure.
-A string is converted into a bytevector, as if via string->utf8, with an added null byte, and the address of the first byte of the bytevector is passed to C. The bytevector should not be retained in foreign variables or data structures, since the memory management system may relocate or discard them between foreign procedure calls, and use their storage for some other purpose.
+A string is converted into a bytevector, as if via string->utf8, with an added null byte, and the address of the first byte of the bytevector is passed to C. The bytevector should not be retained in foreign variables or data structures, since the memory management system may relocate or discard them between foreign procedure calls and use their storage for some other purpose.
+The utf-8 argument type is not allowed for a collect_safe foreign procedure.